ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 The secondary benefit is to allow async methods to return other domain-specific tasklike values.
-Here are some examples:
+Here are some examples.
+However, they won't be allowed with the current proposal until such time as "extension static methods" get added to C#.
 ```csharp
 // IAsyncAction in Windows programming.
 Today you write wrapper code like this:
 //    IAsyncAction TestAsync(int p, int q) => TestAsyncInner(p, q).AsAsyncAction();